pandatix/godepgraph/example/README.md

     ```

     At the end, it extracts all the input data for the next step into directory [`extract`](extract/).

+    Note that the system may issue errors with a message that looks like `error: Client Error: Unable to create challenge, got error: CTFd responded with errors: map[:[An exception occurred while sending challenge ...]]`.
+These errors can be safely ignored.

 3. Analyze the results of step 2, i.e. creating the CDN, RDG and SIG of the simulated infrastructure.
     ```bash